 The global initiative Education Cannot Wait is based on the recognition that assuring education for these children and youth requires a shift in approaches to provide a path back into education for those excluded as a consequence of crisis and conflict.
 Read more »

-The complex contexts for the work of those engaged in Education in Crisis and Conflict-Affected Environments (EiCC), calls for innovative approaches to the design, management and evaluation of projects seeking to increase equitable access to education.
+The complex contexts for the work of those engaged in Education in Crisis-and-Conflict-Affected Environments (EiCC) call for innovative approaches to the design, management, and evaluation of projects seeking to increase equitable access to education.

 Accelerated Education Programs (AEPs) provide a key strategy for children and youth to gain access to basic education that is otherwise denied to them.
 Read more »